Pet Bereavement

 pet bereavement brighton“Nothing that grieves us can be called little: by the eternal laws of proportion a child’s loss of a doll and a king’s loss of a crown are events of the same size.” – Mark Twain

-When people come to counselling with problems associated with any form of bereavement or loss, a common theme is a belief that they are somehow not entitled to their feelings as ‘other people are worse off’, ‘it was all such a long time ago’ or ‘the rest of my family have moved on’.
+When people come to counselling with problems associated with any form of bereavement or loss, a common theme is a belief that they are somehow not entitled to their feelings as ‘other people are worse off’, ‘it was only a dog’ or ‘the rest of my family have moved on’.
 Painful feelings are unique to us as individuals.
 I work from the premise that if something matters to you then it is important that both you and I pay attention to it.

 Talking things through in a safe and supportive setting can help us make sense of our feelings as well as freeing up some space in our lives to grow and flourish.
 We can still take our grief and memories with us, it’s just that they become a more manageable bundle to carry along the way.